Technologicat/mcpyrate/README.md

 *New in v3.0.0.*

 Identifier macros are a rarely used feature, but one that is indispensable for that rare use case.
 To avoid clutter in the dispatch logic of most macros, if a macro function wants to be called as an identifier macro, it must explicitly opt in.
 Declare by using the `@namemacro` decorator on your macro function.
 Place it outermost (along with `@parametricmacro`, if used too).

+Identifier macro invocations do not take macro arguments.
+So when a macro function is invoked as an identifier macro, `args=[]`.
+The `tree` will be the `Name` node itself.

+Note it is valid for the same macro function to be invoked with one of the other macro invocation types; in such contexts, it can take macro arguments if declared (also) as `@parametricmacro`.

+To tell the expander to go ahead and use the original name as a regular run-time name, you can `return tree` without modifying it.
+This is useful when the identifier macro is needed only for its side effects, such as validating its use site.

 The main use case, why this feature exists, is to create magic variables that are allowed to appear only in certain contexts.
 Here's the pattern: